Cruising to Taiwan: A Family-Friendly Guide

 Kaohsiung offers a very different feel from Taipei, with a warmer, more laid-back atmosphere and fewer crowds, making it a great contrast stop on a Taiwan itinerary.

-Port type: Full commercial port with cruise capability
+Port type: Taiching Port is a full commercial port with cruise capability

 Serves: Taichung City and central Taiwan